temporal-community/miab-build-invincible-apps-java/README.md

     Metrics: http://localhost:65134/metrics
     ```
 2. In the second terminal, run the following commands to start the Temporal Springboot application and Workers:
-    1. Change directories into the `iplocate` directory:
+    1. Change directories into the `iplocate/application` directory:
         ```bash
-        cd iplocate
+        cd iplocate/application
         ```
     2. Compile the code:
         ```bash